textileio/papers/draft.md

-Implementing Threads internals (see [@sec:internals]) using similar patterns to common frontend workflows (e.g. Redux) presents opportunities for tighter coupling between "backend" logic and fontend views.
+Implementing Threads internals (see [@sec:internals]) using similar patterns to common frontend workflows (e.g. Redux) presents opportunities for tighter coupling between "backend" logic and frontend views.
 This is a major advantage of tools such as reSolve[^25], where "system changes can be reflected immediately \[on the frontend\], without the need to re-query the backend" [@ereminReduxInspiredBackend2019].
 Textile developers will create